mijanul/rnd-medusajs-my-medusa-store/RESOURCE_BASED_PERMISSIONS.md

 ```
 ┌─────────────────────────────────────────────────────┐
-│ ← Back to Resources                                 │
+│ ← Back to Resource Management                                 │
 │                                                     │
 │ Edit Product Permissions                            │
 │ Manage actions available for the product resource   │